-Expresses legislative intent to halve the user fees charged for prisoner public works crew, eliminating current-year's provision for doubling them; Senate did the same.
-House kept current rates, Executive deleted language urging that the program be continued at the level provided under the original FY 2006-07 budget, and that user fees be doubled.
-Also eliminates language for prisoner wages to be increased in conjunction with user fee increases; House kept.
+Conference and Senate express legislative intent to halve the user fees charged for prisoner public works crew, eliminating current-year's provision for doubling them.
+House maintained current rates.
+Executive deleted language urging that the program be continued at the level provided under the original FY 2006-07 budget, and that user fees be doubled.
+Conference, Senate, and Executive eliminate language calling for prisoner wages to be increased conjunction with user fee increases.